numenta/nupic-legacy/docs/source/quick-start/algorithms.rst

 See the `Algorithms API <../api/algorithms/>`_ for an overview of this API.

 Here is the complete program we are going to use as an example.
+Descriptions of the algorithm parameters we're using in this Quick Start `can be found here <example-model-params.html>`_.
 In sections below, we'll break it down into parts and explain what is happening (without some of the plumbing details).

 .. literalinclude:: ../../examples/algo/complete-algo-example.py